FREE SHIPPING on orders over $75 International: over $250

 • cultivar (var Assamica contains more caffeine than var Sinensis)

-• age of tea trees (the older the trees, the stronger their root system is – the more caffeine they contain.
-For example, Gu Shu tea trees)
+• age of tea trees (the older the trees, the more caffeine they may contain)

-• how long has the tea aged (the longer the pu-erh is aged - the lesser caffeine it contains)
+• how long has the tea aged (the longer the pu-erh is aged, the less caffeine it contains)

 • brewing time (the longer we brew, the more caffeine gets released.
 This will also be evident by the astringency of the tea)